This blog post was originally posted on April 25, 2019 and was updated on October 6, 2020.

 Marcello: Italy in the heart of Paris

 Tucked away in the chic 6th arrondissement, Marcello is the type of place you want to keep secret.
-Its dolce vita atmosphere and sophisticated modern decor give it an Italy-meets-NYC vibe, which shines through in every delicious bite.
+Its dolce vita atmosphere and sophisticated modern decor give it an Italy-meets-NYC vibe, which also shines through in every delicious bite.

-Buvette Gastrotheque: a jazzy Parisian bistro
+Buvette Gastrotheque: A jazzy Parisian bistro

-This small but adorable spot serving up small plates you’ll be dreaming about long after you’ve taken the last bite.
-Each of their dishes—such as the cheesy croque-monsieur sandwich, buttery scones with orange marmalade, or french toast soaked in custard cream—reflect a commitment to traditional European cooking, no matter how modern they seem.
+This small but adorable spot serves up small plates you’ll be dreaming about long after you’ve taken the last bite.
+Each of their dishes—such as the cheesy croque monsieur, buttery scones with orange marmalade, or french toast soaked in custard cream—reflect a commitment to traditional European cooking, no matter how modern they seem.

 Fragments: A trendy, cozy hipster coffee shop

 Picture two gigantic slices of crusty bread covered with a magical avocado spread and topped with perfectly poached eggs.
-Are you hungry yet?
-Make your way to this idyllic little cafe and enjoy it with a view of the quaint little garden out back.
+At this idyllic little cafe, you can enjoy it with a view of the quaint little garden out back.

 Coffee Parisien: Old-school American vibes

-Despite the name, Coffee Parisien brings a decidedly American vibe to the Paris brunch scene in the form of all the stateside specialties you could want: chicken and waffles, steak and eggs, and plenty of pancakes to boot.
+Despite the name, Coffee Parisien brings a decidedly American vibe to the Paris brunch scene in the form of all the stateside specialties you could want.
+We’re talking chicken and waffles, steak and eggs, and plenty of pancakes to boot.
 The vibe here is just as international as you’d expect, as Parisians and visitors from all corners of the world crowd in every weekend to enjoy the home-cooked goodness.

 Maison Sauvage: An urban jungle